Unexplained Water Bills

 When Professional Help Is Needed

-If your water meter test confirms a leak but you can't find the source, professional leak detection is essential.
-Hidden leaks in walls, under slabs, or in underground lines require specialized equipment to locate without destructive excavation.
+If your water use has risen and the source isn't obvious, professional leak detection is the safe path.
+Hidden leaks in walls, under slabs, or in underground lines require specialized equipment to locate without destructive excavation — and a documented assessment supports any insurance claim.

 Acoustic Listening: Detects the sound of water escaping under pressure